astronomer/airflow-guides/guides/cross-dag-dependencies.md

 ### TriggerDagRunOperator

-The `TriggerDagRunOperator` is an easy way to implement cross-DAG dependencies.
+The `TriggerDagRunOperator` is an easy way to implement cross-DAG dependencies from within the upstream DAG.
 This operator allows you to have a task in one DAG that triggers another DAG in the same Airflow environment.
 Read more in-depth documentation about this operator on the [Astronomer Registry](https://registry.astronomer.io/providers/apache-airflow/modules/triggerdagrunoperator).

-The `TriggerDagRunOperator` is ideal in situations where you have one upstream DAG that needs to trigger one or more downstream DAGs, or if you have dependent DAGs that have both upstream and downstream tasks in the upstream DAG (i.e. the dependent DAG is in the middle of tasks in the upstream DAG).
-Because you can use this operator for any task in your DAG, it is highly flexible.
-It's also an ideal replacement for SubDAGs.
+The `TriggerDagRunOperator` is ideal for situations in which you want one upstream DAG to run up to a specific task, trigger a downstream DAG and then continue running the next task in the upstream DAG as soon as the downstream DAG has finished running.
+This behavior can be achieved by setting the parameters `wait_for_completion` of the `TriggerDagRunOperator` to `True` (`False` by default).

+A common use case is that the upstream DAG fetches new testing data for a machine learning pipeline, runs and tests a model and then publishes the model's prediction.
+In case of the model underperforming the `TriggerDagRunOperator` is used to kick off a DAG that retrains the model, while the upstream DAG waits.
+Once the model is retrained and tested by the downstream DAG the upstream DAG resumes and goes on to publish the new model's results.

 Below is an example DAG that implements the `TriggerDagRunOperator` to trigger the `dependent-dag` between two other tasks.
+The `trigger-dagrun-dag` will wait until `dependent-dag` has finished its run until it moves onto running `end_task`, since `wait_for_completeion` in the `TriggerDagRunOperator` has been set to `True`.

 ```python
 from airflow import DAG